juxor/afaq/markdown/secJ5.md

-incomes generally experience faster productive growth. [_"Is Inequality Harmful for Growth?"_, **American Economic Review** no. 84, pp. 600-21] Numerous other studies have also confirmed their findings (the negative impacts on inequality on all aspects of life are summarised by Richard Wilkinson and Kate Pickett in **The Spirit Level: Why More Equal Societies Almost Always Do Better**).
+incomes generally experience faster productive growth. [_"Is Inequality Harmful for Growth?"_, **American Economic Review** no. 84, pp. 600-21] Numerous other studies have also confirmed their findings (the negative impacts of inequality on all aspects of life are summarised by Richard Wilkinson and Kate Pickett in **The Spirit Level: Why More Equal Societies Almost Always Do Better**).
 Real life yet again disproves the assumptions of
 capitalism: inequality harms us all, even the capitalist economy which produces it.

 This is to be expected.
 Workers, seeing an increasing amount of the value they create being monopolised by top managers and a wealthy elite and not re- invested into the company to secure their employment prospects, will hardly be inclined to put in that extra effort or care about the quality of their work.
 Bosses who use the threat of unemployment to extract more effort from their